verrazzano/docs/content/en/docs/customize/opensearch.md

 To see the updated mappings for your fields on the Discover page, you need to refresh the index pattern for your application.

 To refresh the index pattern:
-1. Under the Management section, navigate to Stack Management in the Dock.
+1. On the main OpenSearch Dashboards page, under the Management section, navigate to Stack Management in the Dock.
 2. Then, go to Index Pattern > `verrazzano-application*`.
 If you have created a separate index pattern for your application, then select that.
 3. Click the Refresh field list icon in the upper, right-hand side of the page.